shadowezz/Productiv/docs/DeveloperGuide.md

 #### Implementation

-The view feature allows users to view the details of a specific `Meeting`, `Deliverable` or `Contact` on the right panel of the display window, depending on the `Mode` the application is in.
-Suppose the user in currently in the `Meeting` mode, the user input received by `MainWindow` in the `UI` component will be passed to `MeetingLogicManager` to be executed.
-The `MeetingLogicManager` will call
+The view feature allows users to view the details of a specific deliverable, meeting or contact on the right panel of the display window, depending on the mode the application is in.

+1. Suppose the user in currently in the meeting mode, the user input received by `MainWindow` in `UI` component will be passed to `MeetingLogicManager` to be executed.
-`MeetingBookParser` which will parse the command keyword ("view") to return a `ViewCommandParser`. `ViewCommandParser` will then parse the command argument to return a `ViewCommand`, which on execution will update the `ModelMeeting` to set the meeting currently in view.
+1. `MeetingLogicManager` will call `MeetingBookParser` which will parse the command keyword ("view") to return a `ViewCommandParser`.
+1. `ViewCommandParser` will then parse the command argument to return a `ViewCommand`.
+1. On execution, `ViewCommand` will update the `ModelMeeting` to set the meeting currently in view.
+1. `UI` component will then make a separate call to `ModelMeeting` to retrieve the meeting currently in view and display its full details to the user in the right panel of the application.

 Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.
-The `UI` component will then make a separate call to `ModelMeeting` to retrieve the meeting currently in view and display its full details to the user in the right panel of the application.

-The following sequence diagram shows how the view operation works:
+The following sequence diagram shows how the view operation works in each step:

 ![ViewCommandSequenceDiagram](images/ViewCommandSequenceDiagram.png)